Study in USA

 Signed statement of honour by both spouses at a French consulate.

-Birth certificates of both the spouses or children of French nationality.
+Birth certificates of both spouses or children of French nationality.

-Evidence of relationships such as joint tax notice or combined bank statements.
+Evidence of relationships, such as a joint tax notice or combined bank statements.

 The application for the France PR for Indian students will be processed by the police, the mayor’s office and other agencies of the government.